“I Can’t Not Be Beautiful” (Original title: “نمی توانم زیبا نباشم“)

 I’m your denial.

-Listen to my narration of I Can’t Not Be Beautiful:
+Listen to the narration of I Can’t Not Be Beautiful:

 Ahmad Shamlou wrote this poem 4 or 5 years after the Iranian revolution, during the time of inquisition and Islamisation by the government, which is called “the cultural revolution.”
 It was during this so-called cultural revolution that many people were imprisoned, executed, exiled, lost their jobs, etc. because they were labeled as undesirable or against the Islamic moral rules (also known as sharia).
 And of course, it was during this time that the Islamic veil (hijab) was forced upon every woman in Iran.
 I repeat: it was FORCED.